caetano-dev/WebPhotographer-golang/README.md

 ## How to set up

-In order to run the bot you will need a [Telegram](https://core.telegram.org/api) API key.
+In order to run the bot you will need a [Telegram](https://core.telegram.org/api) API key and Chrome/Chromium installed.

-rename the file from `example.env` to `.env` and put the key in the file.
+Rename the file from `example.env` to `.env` and put the key in the file.

 ```env
 TELEGRAM_KEY=<TOKEN>